 Want more ideas for pallets?
 Click here for pallet projects that sell!

-Once you have your pallet, just cut it to size if it is too large.
-An electric saw or hand saw will work for this task.
-Then it is time to add landscape fabric to the back to hold the dirt and plants.
-Cut the fabric to the size of your pallet using scissors.
+Then, it is time to add landscape fabric to the back to hold the dirt and plants.
+Using scissors, cut the fabric to the size of your pallet.
 Make sure it will wrap around any open sides as well.
-You can also piece together the fabric if it is not large enough.

-You may even need to cut additional pieces if your fabric is not wide enough to cover all of the pallet at once.
-For these pieces, just be sure to staple well.
+You may even need to cut additional pieces if your fabric is not wide enough to cover the entire pallet at once.
+For these additional pieces, just be sure to staple them securely.

 Fill your pallet with potting soil.